skmin-lab/unixmd/docs/source/objects/qm/prog_terachem.rst

 - **guess** *(string)* - Default: *'dft'*

-  This argument determines initial guess method for SSR calculations.
+  This argument determines the initial guess method for SSR calculations.

   + *'dft'*: Initial guess orbitals for SSR calculations are generated from the DFT calculations.
   + *'read'*: Initial guess orbitals are read from the 'c0' file which contains the orbitals calculated at the previous time step.